reside-ic/vue-maps/README.md

   | colour | string | Name of the colour function for calculating colour values.
 This should match one of the [d3-scale-chromatic colour schemes](https://github.com/d3/d3-scale-chromatic), e.g. "interpolateMagma".
   | invert_scale | boolean | If true, the usual scale for the colour function will be inverted i.e. lower values will be assigned colours which would usually be given to higher values, and vice versa.

+  See above for a full description of long and wide format data.
   The BubblePlot will make all indicators provided in this property available as both colour indicators and size indicators.

   #### chartdata